Class: Retailer::ProbeAutoSkipper

 FAILURE_THRESHOLD =

-non-success.
+yield a price.
 This is a failure rate, not a strict consecutive streak: a

 retailer that blocks our scraper but still succeeds intermittently would